ptran1203/face_recognition/README.md

 #### Result

 - The model archive accuracy of `77.78%` on test data
-- Visulization of learned face embedding ploted with T-SNE
+- Visualization of learned face embedding plotted with T-SNE

 ![face_representation](./images/scatter_feat.png)